CHC53315 Diploma of Mental Health

 FEES AND CHARGES

-Refer to VACCHO Course Fee 2023
+Refer to VACCHO Course Fee 2024

 You may be eligible for a Fee Concession (VACCHO will check your entitlement for a Fee Concession as part of your enrolment and prior to the commencement of training).
-This includes for holders of a current Health Care Card, Pensioner Concession, Veterans Gold Card or self-identify as being of Aboriginal or Torres Strait Islander descent.
+This includes holders of a current Health Care Card and pensioner Concession.

 Travel and accommodation may be AbStudy subsidised for eligible students.
 Ask for further details.